I'm new! I'm looking for a trainer kite...

 3 Line Trainer / Beginner kites

-The next 3 kites we would recommend are the HQ Apex, Flysurfer Peak, and the Ozone Frenzy.
+Below are 3 kites we would recommend.
 These kites are user friendly and they have great depower, and are very stable kites for people who are new to the sport.
 These kites typically have more low end power and are more forgiving than performance oriented snow kites.
 Most people who are looking for a great kite to go cruise through the snow and catch some air from time to time will never out grow these Do-All kites.
 They are a great investment for your quiver.

-On a firm snow or hard packed snow surface, a 3m to 4m kite is a great size for lighter kiters and 5m to 8m kites are good sizes for heavier riders that are new to the sport.
+On a firm snow or hard packed snow surface with light powder, a 4m to 6m kite is a great size for lighter kiters and 5m to 8m kites are good sizes for heavier riders that are new to the sport.

 With Inflatable kites the same kite can be used for both sports; this allows you to build a quiver that will maximize your wind range for both kiteboarding and snowkiting.